 You can also create your own slide of instructions, or email instructions to your participants before the event begins.
 We have some example graphics available in our best practices for presenters guide.
 This is helpful if your audience includes people from multiple countries, and you need to instruct them on how to text in their responses.
 (Note that for international audiences responding by the web is typically preferable.)

 Your poll - both the instructions view and the results - can be presented live from the web or directly in your presentation.

 The quickest and easiest way to display a poll is directly from our website in fullscreen mode.
 Fullscreen mode hides all other browsers and browser buttons, so that only the poll displays on your screen.

 Step 1.
-To display a poll in fullscreen mode, select a poll from the My Polls page by clicking on the poll’s title.
+To display a poll in fullscreen mode, select a poll from the Activities page by clicking on the poll’s title.

 Step 2.
 Select the fullscreen icon at the bottom that indicates entering fullscreen mode.

 Step 3.
 To end fullscreen mode, hover your mouse over the poll’s upper right corner and select the Exit Fullscreen icon.
 You can also just press the escape key on your keyboard.